Moving Beyond the AP

-- What kinds of courses will replace AP offerings at GFA?
+- What kinds of courses have replaced the AP offerings at GFA?

-- What kinds of courses will GFA offer that go beyond APs?
+- What kinds of courses does GFA offer that go beyond APs?

-- Will the absence of AP courses on the transcript negatively affect GFA students’ college-admission prospects?
+- Does the absence of AP courses on the transcript negatively affect GFA students’ college-admission prospects?

-- Will students lose the opportunity to receive college credit by not taking AP courses?
+- Do students still have the opportunity to receive college credit by taking AP courses?

-- Will GFA continue to offer AP Exams?
-Will the school prepare students for AP Exams?
+- Does GFA still offer AP Exams?
+Does the school prepare students for AP Exams?

 GFA engages students as partners in an innovative, inclusive, and globally minded community to prepare them for a life of purpose.